 On the organizational side, it automatically stores the PNG file alongside your listings data, so you will always have access to all of your PNGs.
 It provides the number of reviews each listing has and the average star rating, BSR, sales data, etc., and you can assign niches and tags – this functionality is available in the free Chrome extension.

 Free, but most tools are available as a paid subscription which starts at $9.99/month, $14.99/month recommended.
+Most of the features of this paid extension are provided by Productor extension.

 As you move up into the higher tiers, keeping track of thousands of listings can be difficult.
 These Merch by Amazon tools let you search, sort, and analyze your listings to find your best sellers, hot niches, and products that need more attention.